Here you can find short procedures for common processes developers need to know about when working with scopes.

-Tip: For help installing the Ubuntu SDK and creating projects, see Ubuntu SDK Tutorials.
+Tip: For help installing QtCreator and creating projects, see Ubuntu SDK Tutorials.

 Scope projects use CMake for building.
 CMake projects have a CMakeLists.txt file in the root directory (and in many other project directories).

-You can open scope projects from the Ubuntu SDK with the Ctrl + O shortcut and then navigating to and selecting the CMakeLists.txt file in the project’s root directory.
+You can open scope projects from QtCreator with the Ctrl + O shortcut and then navigating to and selecting the CMakeLists.txt file in the project’s root directory.

-Opening a scope branch in the SDK as a project
+Opening a scope branch in QtCreator as a project

-If you have a branch or directory that is a scope source tree that is not an already an SDK project, you can open it and create an SDK project from it, as follows:
+If you have a branch or directory that is a scope source tree that is not an already a QtCreator project, you can open it and create a project from it, as follows:

 - Ctrl + O to open a file or project (or use the File > Open File and Project menu).